vivask/Meteo.ESP32/README.md

 # ESP32 meteo station

-Implemented support for BME280, DS18B20, Radsense, ZE18CH2O sensors.
+Implemented support for BME280, DS18B20, Radsens, ZE18CH2O sensors.
 It is possible to use the MICS6814 sensor connected via arduino, part of the acduin code is located here https://github.com/vivask/Meteo.Avr.
 The project involves the use of backend https://github.com/vivask/Meteo.Backend.

 Requires pre-installation and configuration of esp idf https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/vscode-setup.html